Service of Mystical Communion with Christ

 This hymn dates from the 9th century A.D. and was translated into English by the poet Dryden (1631-1700).
 In the course of the centuries it has become the common heritage of every branch of the Christian Faith.
 The words here given have been revised to assist the realisation that creation is not something God did millions of years ago but is an ever-present state of eternal Being, to which we are being restored by the Great God-Mission of Jesus.

 Here, as in the Thanksgiving Prayer, we face the realisation that God, the Source of all Life, Truth, Being and Knowing, is in our midst, and that by His Life and Power we receive the manifestations of Jesus, and of angels, and the joy of fellowship withLoved ones on Earth and Loved ones in the Realms of Light.
-The word ‘seeking’ has been substituted for the word ‘humble’, for a seeking mind is, of necessity, a humble mind, but a ‘humble mind’ is not necessarily a seeking mind, and can be understood to signify an abject attitude and approach, which is not conducive to the acquisition of Knowledge and understanding.
+The word ‘seeking’ has been substituted for the word ‘humble’, for a seeking mind is, of necessity, a humble mind, but a ‘humble mind’ is not necessarily a seeking mind, and can be understood to signify an abject attitude and approach, which is not conducive to the acquisition, or remembrance, of Knowledge and understanding.

 The whole of the significance of our ‘Communion with Christ Mind’ is contained in the last two lines– cleansing, instruction, and sanctification: